elucian/bee/syntax/composite.md

 make a, b ∈ type_name;

+rule main()
   alter  a := name0; //a = 0
   alter  b := name1; //b = 1
+return;
 ```

 ## Tuple

-A tuple is enumeration of elements enclosed in parenthesis and separated by comma:
+A tuple is enumeration of elements separated by comma:

 **examples**
 ```
-(a, b ∈ Z, c ∈ B) // parameters
+a, b ∈ Z, c ∈ B // declaration or parameters r1,r2 ∈ Z       // multiple results
-(result ∈ X)      // single result
-(r1,r2 ∈ Z)       // multiple results
-('a','b','c')     // list of Unicode characters
+('a','b','c')   // list literal
 (1,2,3)         // list of integers
-(1,'2',"x")       // enumeration of various literals
+1,'2',"x"       // enumeration of various literals
 ```

 **Notes:**

 Bee tuples are very different from Python and other languages.

-* Tuples are source code literals with a static structure;
+* Tuples are source code literals with a static structure,
+* Tuple do not have to be enclose in parenthesis,
-* Values in a tuple can have different data types;
+* Values in a tuple can have different data types,
-* Elements of tuple are ordered, but can not be addressed by index;
+* Elements of tuple are ordered, but can not be addressed by index,
 * You can not define a variable of type tuple;

 **See also:** definition of tuple on Wikipedia: [Tuple](https://en.wikipedia.org/wiki/Tuple)